ChilliCream/greendonut-docs/docs/usage.md

 ```

 The second part is dispatching our requested data items.
 There are two options.
-First option is _manual dispatching_ the default behavior as of version `2.0.0`.
+The first option is _manual dispatching_ the default behavior as of version `2.0.0`.
 As the name says, _manual dispatching_ means we have to trigger the dispatching
 process manually; otherwise no data is being fetched.
 This is actually an
 **important difference** to _facebook's_ original implementation, which is